AlbinMurtezaj/TSP_GeneticAlgorithm/README.md

 ## Project Implementation

 ### Project Structure
-**config.js:/** This is a configuration module for the genetic algorithm.
-Allowing fine-tuning of key parameters, enabling customization and optimization of the genetic algorithm's behavior.
+- **config.js:** This is a configuration module for the genetic algorithm.
+Allowing fine-tuning of key parameters, enabling customization and optimization of the genetic algorithm's behavior.</br>
-**index.html:/** This file serves as the main entry point for the Travel Salesman Problem Solver application.
-This utilizes Google Maps and the genetic algorithm to find an optimized route for a given set of waypoints.
+- **index.html:** This file serves as the main entry point for the Travel Salesman Problem Solver application.
+This utilizes Google Maps and the genetic algorithm to find an optimized route for a given set of waypoints.</br>
-**result.html:/** This file is the main file containing the algorithm core and its logic, integrates Google Maps and the Directions Service, all these to solve the Traveling Salesman Problem.
+- **result.html:** This file is the main file containing the algorithm core and its logic, integrates Google Maps and the Directions Service, all these to solve the Traveling Salesman Problem.</br>
-**style.css:/** This file contains the code that gives style to the HTML attributes.
+- **style.css:** This file contains the code that gives style to the HTML attributes.</br>

 ### Dependencies
-**Google Maps JavaScript API:/** https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&callback=initMap&v=weekly
+**Google Maps JavaScript API:** https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&callback=initMap&v=weekly

-##User Manual
+## User Manual
-Using it from localhost:

 1. **Clone the Repository:**
    - Start by cloning the project repository to your local machine:
      ```